-Special Products

-- Tube-feeding supplies (three to seven days) - D Special supplements i.e. lactose-free, renal, allergy products, thickeners, etc.

-Items Required for Emergency Plan Include

-- A hand grinder for consistency modified food (required if no electricity)

-- □ A manual can opener

-- D Disposable plates, cups and plastic ware

-- Garbage bags

-- Scissors

-Other Items to Consider
+Other Other Items to Consider

-- Lanterns
+Lanterns

-- Flashlights
+Flashlights

-- □ Battery-powered radio
+Battery-powered radio

-- Extra batteries
+Extra batteries

-- □ Alcohol pads
+Alcohol pads

-- Hand sanitizer
+Hand sanitizer

-- G Food-safe disinfecting wipes
+Food-safe disinfecting wipes

-- □ Backup calibrated thermometers
+Backup calibrated thermometers

-- □ Matches/lighters
+Matches/lighters

-- D Lunch bags
+Lunch bags

-- Water containers
+Water containers

-- Hand mixer
+Hand mixer

-- Markers
+Markers

-- Tape
+Tape

-- Labels
+Labels

+Lubers

-Loss of Water
+Loss of · Water

-- □ Use backup water supply - Coordinate for water replenishment as required - d Adjust menu to foods and fluids that do not require water for preparation - Communicate loss of water and possible changes to menu to residents, families, and staff through verbal and written means - Use disposable dishes and utensils - □ Re-evaluate daily and adjust as needed
+Use backup water supply

+Coordinate for water replenishment as required

+Adjust menu to foods and fluids that do not require water for preparation

+Communicate loss of water and possible changes to menu to residents, families, and staff

+through verbal and written means

+Use disposable dishes and utensils

+·

+J Re-evaluate daily and adjust as needed

 Loss of Power

-- □ Identify generator powered appliances and equipment; adjust as needed - D Review menus and adjust to prepared menu items as appropriate - Communicate loss of power and impact to residents, families, and staff
+Identify generator powered appliances and equipment; adjust as needed

+Review menus and adjust to prepared menu items as appropriate

+Communicate loss of power and impact to residents, families, and staff

+J communicate loss of power and impact to residents, families, and stan

 Loss of Kitchen or Reduced Production (Fire, Flood, Staffing Loss or Other)

-- G Short term food service strategy: ordering in from local restaurants, community services, etc. - D Long term food service strategy: identify backup kitchen service to prepare menu/snacks - Determine transportation to the care community that maintains temperatures from preparation to service - □ Implement disposable dishes and utensils - Collaborate with Executive Director/Incident Manager for ongoing planning - Communication of food and dining plans when initiated, upon changes, etc. to residents, families, and staff
+Short term food service strategy: ordering in from local restaurants, community services, etc.

+Long term food service strategy: ordering in from local restaurants, community services, etc.

+Determine transportation to the community that maintains temperatures from preparation to service

+Implement disposable dishes and utensils

+Collaborate with Executive Director/Incident Manager for ongoing planning

+Communication of food and dining plans when initiated, upon changes, etc. to residents,

+families, and staff

+families, and stan

-Relocation of Residents (Evacuation)
+Reloca tion of Residents (Evacuation)

-- □ Menus (printed and/or electronic) - D Resident lists with food preferences, nutritional risk and needs - Staff contact lists and schedules - Transport 3 days' emergency food supply and emergency supplies - If unable to transport, borrow emergency food supply and emergency supplies from sister site to evacuation site
+Menus (printed and/or electronic)

+Resident lists with food preferences, nutritional risk and needs

+Staff contact lists and schedules

+Transport 3 days' emergency food supply and emergency supplies

+If unable to transport, borrow emergency food supply and emergency supplies from sister site
-- Ascertain ordering in food and fluids from restaurants, community services, etc. - □ Assign staffing accordingly - Director of Dietary Services/designate to re-evaluate daily, identify risks, and report to Executive Director/Incident Manager or designate; - Director of Dietary Services/designate to communicate with Executive Director/Incident Manager daily the food service plan

-Shelter in Place (Code Orange, External Disaster Impacting Food Delivery, Operations of Kitchen, etc.)

-- □ Implement the 3-day emergency menu plan (XVIII-R-10.00 & attachments) - Daily evaluation and planning for ongoing meals/snacks - D Reporting to Support Services Office - Communication to residents, families and, staff

-STAFFING CONTINGENCY
+٦ to evacuation site

-During an emergency/crisis event, staffing levels may be impacted, requiring the care community to consider the minimum staffing needed to maintain essential services in the respective departments.

-In preparation for the coverage needed in the event of a reduction in staffing or insufficient staff resources, the care community will have considered:

-- □ Staff skills, including scope of practice, delegation, and cross training - □ Agency contracts - D Redeployment of staff managers, regional teams, corporate office, other locations - □ 12-hour scheduling - □ Full time/part time ratios - □ Management team contingency plan other sites to support virtually or reassigned - G Remote work options and appropriateness - Assess access to external resources within the local community and health system - D Priority care and services matrix based on varying staff levels - Training of volunteers, family members, essential caregivers

-In collaboration with the leadership team, the Incident Manager/designate will facilitate and oversee the following:

-- Immediate and daily reporting and evaluation of current staffing levels, needs, and predicted resources available - Notification of human resources, managers, union representatives, and other key personnel as to status and plan implementation - Communication to residents, families, and staff regarding plan activation and process - □ Implementation of alternative staff resource options - Identification of contractors or other staff options that may alleviate problems resulting from staff loss - Assessment of flexible scheduling that would ensure team members and managers have time off while continuing to maintain staffing levels through a flexible work plan where feasible - Assessment of union issues surrounding overtime issues and psychosocial support for team members - □ Alternative support measures to maintain staffing levels e.g. child care, overnight accommodations, meals, transportation, etc.
+Director/Incident Manager or designate; r in Place (Code Orange, External Disaster Impacting Food Delivery, Operations of Kitchen, etc.) Implement the 3-day emergency menu plan (XVIII-R-10.00 & attachments) Daily evaluation and planning for ongoing meals/snacks Reporting to Support Services Office Communication to residents, families and, staff STAFFI NG CONTINGENCY an emergency/crisis event, staffing levels may be impacted, requiring the community to consider nimum staffing needed to maintain essential services in the respective departments. resour paration for the coverage needed in the event of a reduction in staffing or insufficient staff ces, the community will have considered: Staff skills, including scope of practice, delegation, and cross training Agency contracts Redeployment of staff - managers, regional teams, corporate office, other locations 12-hour scheduling Full time/part time ratios Management team contingency plan - other sites to support virtually or reassigned Remote work options and appropriateness Assess access to external resources within the local community and health system Priority care and services matrix based on varying staff levels Training of volunteers, family members, essential caregivers the fol aboration with the leadership team, the Incident Manager/designate will facilitate and oversee lowing: Immediate and daily reporting and evaluation of current staffing levels, needs, and predicted resources available Notification of human resources, managers, union representatives, and other key personnel as to status and plan implementation Communication to residents, families, and staff regarding plan activation and process Implementation of alternative staff resource options staff loss Assessment of flexible scheduling that would ensure team members and managers have time off while continuing to maintain staffing levels through a flexible work plan where feasible Assessment of union issues surrounding overtime issues and psychosocial support for team members Alternative support measures to maintain staffing levels e.g. child care, overnight accommodations, meals, transportation, etc.

-- Monitoring of potential health and safety issues throughout the emergency event or plan activation - □ Reporting of status and risk to corporate office
+Monitoring of potential health and safety issues throughout the emergency event or plan activation Reporting of status and risk to corporate office